Gilleece/Woodford-3d-milestone-4/README.md

 - Expected: User fills in the registration form and an account is created.
 - Testing: Tested the feature by filling in the registration form and submitting it.
-- Result: The appropriate flash message appears, the cookie is created, and going to the profile page confirms that the account has indeed been created.
+- Result: The appropriate toast message appears, the cookie is created, the user received a confirmation email, I then follow that procedure and finally go to the profile page to confirm that the account has indeed been created.
 Further more, manually checking the database shows the user present.

 #### Testing 2:

 - Expected: User, that has created an account, returns to the site and can log in.
 - Testing: Tested the feature by filling in the login form and submitting it.
-- Result: The appropriate flash message appears, the cookie is created, and the user is redirected to their profile page.
+- Result: The appropriate toast message appears, the cookie is created, and the user is redirected.

 #### Testing 3:

-- Expected: User, that has created a review, can edit their review.
+- Expected: User can add products to their bag and the correct values and information is shown.
-- Testing: Tested the feature by going to the profile page, scrolling down to the user's reviews and clicking edit on one of them.
+- Testing: Tested the feature by going to the product page and adding multiple items, some with colour options and some without.
-- Result: The user is redirected to the edit page where the edit form is generated, already populated by the relevant data from their review.
-Editing this data and clicking submit, then viewing the review on their profile page, confirms that the form is working as intended and the data is being correctly updated.
+- Result: The bag is updated with the appropriate toast message.
+The delivery fee, along with info on the amount needed to reach the free delivery threshold is present, and the correct total price is displayed.

 #### Testing 4:

-- Expected: User encounters a bad link, or server error, which results in one of the pre-made error pages being displayed.
+- Expected: User wishes to contact the site owner.
-- Testing: Tested the feature by typing in deliberately wrong urls, and logging out and trying to access the profile url without the relevant cookie.
+- Testing: Tested the feature by going to the about page and filling in the "Contact Us" form.
-- Result: The user is redirected to either the 404.html or 500.html page depending on the error encountered.
+- Result: The email is successfully delivered a short time later using the SendGrid service.

 #### Testing 5:

-- Expected: User forgets to fill out part of a review form, which should give the user a warning message and not submit the form until all fields have been filled in.
+- Expected: User forgets to fill out part of their payment details, which should give the user a warning and not submit the form until all fields have been filled in correctly.
-- Testing: Tested the feature by going to the add review page and deliberately leaving one of the fields empty.
+- Testing: Tested the feature by going to the add review page and deliberately leaving one of the fields empty and also again deliberately filling in details that don't match the format.
-- Result: The user is alerted as to which field they did not fill in, or in the case of incorrect information in the field then a flash message displaying what must be entered is displayed.
+- Result: The user is alerted as to which field is not correct.

 ### Bugs: <a name="bugs"></a>